-Students with disabilities should register with the PSU Disability Resource Center (DRC) to document their need for accommodations and obtain support services (phone: 503-725-4150, e-mail: drc@pdx.edu).
+Students with disabilities should register with the PSU Disability Resource Center (DRC) to document their need for accommodations and obtain support services (phone: 503-725-4150 or e-mail).
 Students with accommodations approved through the DRC are responsible for contacting the faculty member prior to, or during, the first week of term to discuss accommodations.
 Students who believe they are eligible for accommodations but who have not yet obtained approval should contact the DRC immediately.
-The DRC can provide many online services and current courses are generally suited for most accommodations.
-But do ask for support immediately so that the DRC and I can be sure we are providing what you need.
+The DRC can provide many online services and current courses are generally suited for most accommodations, but do ask for support immediately so that the DRC and I can be sure we are providing what you need.